josemateusamaral/TesseractGameEngine/README.md

   <br><br><br>
   RUN TEST SAMPLE ON WINDOWS<br>

-  - The CMakeLists.txt was made to be used with cmake on windows.<br>
   - Install MSYS2 on https://www.msys2.org/.<br>
   - Using MSYS2 UCRT terminal install the necessary to compile the project using the commands bellow: <br>
       __> pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain<br>